astuder/SwarmTile/README.md

 # Swarm Tile Library

-This repository contains an Arduino library to integrate the Swarm Tile.
+This is an Arduino library to integrate with the Swarm Tile module.

 Swarm is a satellite network designed for low-cost IoT communication.
+The Swarm Tile satellite data modem transmits and receives data to and from Swarm’s space network and is designed to be embedded into a third-party product.

-**Note: This project is not affiliated with Swarm Technologies Inc. This library is NOT developed, supported or endorsed by Swarm Technologies Inc.**
+**Note: This library is NOT developed, supported or endorsed by Swarm Technologies Inc. Please open a GitHub issue if you need help with this library.**

 # Documentation

-tbd
+See `Examples` > `SwarmTile` > `BasicSendReceive` for usage of the simplified API.

 ```
     SwarmTile(Stream &str);